 - It earns rewards at a reasonable rate, yet falls short of both the Citi® Double Cash Card and the Chase Freedom® Unlimited.
 We’d say that the only case for this card is if you are planning to use it abroad.
 Foreign transaction fees are about %, and you can save more by not paying transaction fees than by earning rewards.

 Blue Cash Preferred® Card from American Express

-- You are offered a fixed bonus rate on restaurants (3%) and supermarkets (2%), and a flat rate of 1% on everything else.
+- You are offered a fixed bonus rate on dining and entertainment (4%), groceries (2%), and a flat rate of 1% on everything else.
 The good news?
-There is an introductory bonus of $150, no annual fee, and no cap on bonus rates.
+There is an introductory bonus of $500, no annual fee, and no cap on bonus rates.

-- If you don’t spend a ton of money going out, then you are better off going with any of the other cards on the list.
+- If you don’t spend a ton of money going out, then you are better off going with any of the other cash back credit cards on the list.

 - If you are a committed foodie, then this card should have a prime spot in your wallet.
 If not, get it anyway and keep it around for when you are going out.
 There is no annual fee, so it doesn’t cost you anything to maintain this card along with some other ones that might be earning more in different categories.